peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 The ESPNow protocol requires that the WiFi channel does not change.
 Some access points or routers pick a channel on power up or may change channel in response to varying radio conditions.
 Ideally the AP should be set to use a fixed channel.
-This enables a rapid response to an outage and minimises power consumption of micropower nodes, which otherwise have to reconnect each time they wake.
-While this is automatic, it uses power.
+This enables a rapid recovery from an outage and minimises power consumption of micropower nodes.

 ## 3.2 Gateway installation

-On the gateway device, connect to WiFi and install with
+On the gateway ESP32 device, connect to WiFi and install with
 ```python
 import mip
 mip.install("github:peterhinch/micropython-mqtt/mqtt_as/esp32_gateway")